olleharstedt/subsetphp/README.md

 How to represent the IR, without breaking parser/lexer from Hack?

 What PHP-features _cannot_ be used from LLVM?
 Reflection?
+Add own meta-data (how is it done in Java/C++?).

 Hack vs strict Hack vs LLVM.
 No benchmark for strict Hack?